funkolab/kube/README.md

 ***MacOS X notes for security error***

- Depending of your OS settings, when installing then binary manually you must run the following command:
+ Depending on your OS settings, when installing the binary manually you must run the following command:
  `xattr -r -d com.apple.quarantine /usr/local/bin/kube`

 ## Usage